 - The CDC is encouraging use of the v-safe smartphone tool to report any side effects that occur after receiving the COVID-19 vaccination.
 Patients are asked to complete surveys and health check-ins after the vaccination, and the tool will provide a reminder of a second dose if necessary.

-- A nice discussion on Clinical Endpoints for Evaluating Efficacy in COVID-19 Vaccine Trials was recently published.
-(Ann Intern Med; Oct 22)
+- A discussion on Clinical Endpoints for Evaluating Efficacy in COVID-19 Vaccine Trials was published.
+(Ann Intern Med; October 22, 2020)